JackBro/imm_engine/README.md

 The compile option see bat_tool\1.bat.
 * **init_d3d**: A basic window draw empty.
 * **simple_scene**: A very simple scene draw 4 basic geometrics.
-This program is almost the same as the Released Demo (github's is updated, but not include assets).
+This program is almost the same as the Released Demo, but not include media (Released Demo is old version).

 Runtime Folder Tree:
 --------------------